moabukar/Terraform-Simple-Project/README.md

-# TerraformTask-ANDDigital
+# TerraformTask
-Terraform task by AND Digital
+Terraform task AND

 1. VPC needs to be applied first
 2. Then EC2 & ELB.
 ELB may need to be run within the VPC folder